Tokyo Dome: in-depth

 The information is located close to the gate 22, the main entrance of the dome.
 Hours are daily from 11am-7pm.

-Even if tickets show as sold out on the official ticketing sites, there might be some still remaining on the other distribution routes, so it is always worth checking the above website.
+Even if tickets show as sold out on the official ticketing site, there might be some still remaining on the other distribution routes, so it is always worth checking the above website.

 These are the best seats available for non-season ticket holders.
 Note that the majority of the seats behind home plate are sold as season tickets and single game tickets rarely go on sale.